Kunming Metro: Background

 The streets of Kunming have long been congested, and as such there have been talks of a subway system since the late 1990s.
 With a rapidly growing population of just over 3 million people at the time of the network's construction (And over 5 million people living in the built-up urban area as of 2020), Kunming was one of the largest cities in China without a metro system before its construction.
 A 2006 proposal would have seen construction start in 2008 with a north-south line and an east-west line.
 The current rapid transit system was first announced in 2009, with construction scheduled to start later that year.
 The proposed routes would not only serve commuters in Kunming's city centre, but would help encourage development to the city's southeast.
 Chenggong District has been the site of a recent construction boom, although most new developments were still unoccupied without adequate transit connections.
 Thus, the Kunming Metro served the dual purpose of alleviating traffic problems in the city's core and encouraging growth in the southeast.

 Construction on Lines 1 and 2 officially began in May 2010, after months of delays.
 An elevated test section had been under construction since 2009.
 Lines 1 (34 km) and 2 (22 km) were scheduled to open in 2012, but with delays, weren't opened until early 2013.
 Construction on Line 3 began in August 2010 and was opened on 29 August 2017.

 Construction of Line 1 was expected to cost as much as 32 billion yuan (US$4.5 billion), with each kilometer of elevated metro costing around 250 million yuan and each kilometer of underground subway expected to cost between 400 million and 800 million yuan.
 The primary contractor is China Railway Construction Corporation (CRCC).

+Fares

+Kunming Metro operates on a distance-based fare system.
+Fare levels are determined by distance traveled and calculated in fixed kilometer brackets.
+Children under 1.3 meters in height, passengers with disabilities, senior citizens aged 70 and above, military personnel, and members of the People’s Armed Police are exempt from fares.
+Students receive a 50% discount, while senior citizens aged 60 to 69 receive a 20% discount.